SoomroFarhanH/SemanticModelBPforAI/README.md

 <img width="539" height="331" alt="image" src="https://github.com/user-attachments/assets/9135d99d-077c-4ca3-b0b4-a8f9e9c40eae" />

+📋 Prerequisites
+- Run inside a **Microsoft Fabric** workspace notebook
+- The semantic model must be published to the same (or an accessible) Fabric workspace
+- You need **Build** (or higher) permissions on the semantic model
+- `semantic-link-labs` will be installed automatically in the next cell

 A scored Scorecard (0–100) with a rating (AI Ready / Mostly Ready / Needs Improvement / Not Ready) and a prioritised action list (Critical → Important → Recommended).

 How to use